visig9/lolinote-spec/spec-2.0.md

             .lolinote/
 ```

-A *Lolinote Instance* including all of the recursive sub-directories and files.
+A *Lolinote Repository* including all of the recursive sub-directories and files.

 ### Noise

-*Noise* is somethings which Lolinote program should ignore and keep it in-place in a *Lolinote Instance*.
+*Noise* is somethings which Lolinote program should ignore and keep it in-place in a *Lolinote Repository*.
 Including:

 1. Any files without *Filename Extension*.
 2. Any files or directories start with `.`.
-3. Any other *Lolinote Instance*.
+3. Any other *Lolinote Repository*.
-4. Any directories contain multiple files which *Main Filenames* is `index`.
+4. Any directories contain multiple files which *Main Filename* is `index`.
 5. Any files or directories under a *Noise* element.

 An example: